dockstore/dockstore/README.md

 ### File Provisioning

+The following pertains to Dockstore 1.2+ and is currently a BETA feature.

 By default, cwltool reads input files from the local filesystem.
 Dockstore also adds support for additional file systems such as http, https, and ftp.
 Through a plug-in system, Dockstore also supports the Amazon S3, [Synapse](http://docs.synapse.org/articles/downloading_data.html), and